Til7701/nix-channel/README.md

 # Til7701 Nix Channel
 This repository contains a collection of modules, which can be included into your nix configuration.

+> Note: Everything is tested on one single user system.
+The packages should work regardless, but the modules might not
+> work for you.

 ## Usage
 - add the channel: `sudo nix-channel --add https://github.com/Til7701/nix-channel/archive/main.tar.gz til7701`